Murali81/Question-Relevance-in-VQA/VQG_Captioning/ReadME.md

 Run the "prepare_dataset.ipynb" file to create train,test,val splits and dataset format.
 I made my dataset similar to Flickr8k dataset format.

+I am using Beam search with **k=3, 5, 7** and an Argmax search for predicting the captions of the images.

+Model is trained till a loss value of **3.0077** had been achieved, which gives considerably good results.
+You can check out some examples below.
+The rest of the examples are in the jupyter notebook.
+You can run the Jupyter Notebook and try out your own examples.
+*unique.p* is a pickle file which contains all the unique words in the vocabulary.

 # Dependencies

 * Keras 2.0.8